Priyanshu8433/hostel-seat-allocation/README.md

 # Hostel Room Allocation System

 This repository contains a Next.js frontend (`/client`) and an Express backend (`/server`) for a hostel room allocation system.
-The backend exposes REST endpoints for user authentication, student applications, and admin allocations; the frontend includes the admin and student dashboard.
+The backend exposes REST endpoints for user authentication, student applications, and admin allocations, complaints and stats; the frontend includes the admin and student dashboard.

 ## Contents